 Some environmental interventions, such as panic buttons and corridor chokepoints, may help staff, visitors, and patients to survive during an active shooter scenario.
 If implemented in effective positions within the hospital, environmental interventions could save lives and assist in the neutralization of the active shooter in a timely manner.

-Call or contact the ALICE Training Institute to prepare and certify your hospital through our emergency preparedness training.
+Call or contact the ALICE Training to prepare and certify your hospital through our emergency preparedness training.